 - Puffy abdomen

 Many viruses and infections can bring on avian renal disease, which is more likely to be fatal in older parrots.
-Therefore, keeping your parrot healthy and taking it for regular veterinary check-ups will help to prevent the condition from becoming too serious.
+Therefore, keeping your parrot healthy and taking it for regular veterinary check-ups will prevent the condition from worsening.

 Another sign of aging is a change to your parrot’s usual vocalizations.
 Quiet, placid parrots become louder and more vocal, while parrots that love to talk become stop vocalizing as much as they used to.

-While there are several reasons for this, it tends to happen as parrots get older and their bodies and minds begin to change.
-Similarly, parrots that are in pain react by making either more sound or less.
-Which way they go depends on their personality.
+This tends to happen as parrots get older and their bodies and minds begin to change.
+Similarly, parrots that are in pain react by making either more or less sound.

 Sleeping More Often